Frequently Asked Questions for British Columbia

 The government is very active in helping people get off drugs in British Columbia.
 They presently fund over 200 treatment or services to help drug addicts get clean and stay clean.
 This includes very different kinds of drug treatment.

 There are over 150 outpatient treatments that are funded by the British Columbia government.
 This is good for those who cannot afford to stay at a treatment for a certain length of time.
 There are also around 40 residential treatments in BC that are government-funded.
 As far as the detox programs go, there are 7 in all of BC.
-The aftercare program are also numerous in BC, there are at least 15 aftercare programs funded by the government to help recovering addicts do the transition back to their environment.
+The aftercare program is also numerous in BC, there are at least 15 aftercare programs funded by the government to help recovering addicts do the transition back to their environment.

 Short term rehab vs. long term rehab in BC

 There are a lot of short term rehab treatments and long term rehab treatments in British Columbia.
 There are both advantages and disadvantages to both options.
-When you choose a short term rehab treatment in BC, one of the biggest advantage is the fact that the reduced time might be a better fit for your schedule.
+When you choose a short term rehab treatment in BC, one of the biggest advantages is the fact that the reduced time might be a better fit for your schedule.
 But the short term rehabs in BC have lower success rates than long term rehabs do.
 This is often due to the fact that some people do not have enough time to truly handle their addiction.
 So it can be convenient but can be unsuccessful for some, especially those who have been struggling for a long term, hard addiction.

-Long term drug rehab treatments in British Columbia can sometimes have duration of up to 6 months.
+Long term drug rehab treatments in British Columbia can sometimes have a duration of up to 6 months.
 Although they do take more time, especially if one attends a long term residential treatment, they often end up giving more time for a person to actually get to the underlying issues having to do with their addiction.
 These long term rehab treatments can be especially good if someone has been struggling for a long time with hard addictions, such as heroin, prescription drugs, methamphetamine.
-But good long term rehabs are often the best option, if one can afford it, to overcome addiction, no matter what the person is actually addicted to.
+But good long term rehabs are often the best option if one can afford it, to overcome addiction, no matter what the person is actually addicted to.

 Which drugs are most popular in BC?